10/6/98

 or on behalf of the U.S. Government, or by third parties under agreements

 with the U.S. Government.
-We invite Internet stakeholders from around the
+We invite Internet stakeholders from around

 world to work together to form this new entity."